 It may seem like a daunting task choosing a reputable snowboard brand to purchase apparel from; you want to make sure you have all the added extra layers while the right outerwear (that’s as functional as it is stylish) is imperative.

-With snowfields slowly reopening post lockdown, luckily we have curated the some of best snowboarding clothing brands to check out this winter.
+With snowfields slowly reopening post lockdown, we have curated the best snowboarding clothing brands to check out this winter.
 We’ve even thrown in some affordable brands too, so any rider can hit the slopes for reasonably priced high-end products that don’t compromise on performance.
-See you out there!
+See you on the slopes!

 After exhausting the skating scene at Venice Beach, 686 founder, Michael Akira West began snowboarding and soon loved everything alpine-related.
 686’s clothing is regarded for being both high-tech and fashion-forward.